NuGet/NuGetDocs/site/Docs/Reference/Package-Restore-with-Team-Build.markdown

 Team Build offers various process templates.
 For this demonstration, we're using the [Team Foundation Service].
 On premise installations of TFS will be very similar though.

-Git and TF Version Control have different Team Build templates.
-In both cases, all you need is selecting the outer build.proj as the project you want to build.
+Git and TF Version Control have different Team Build templates, so the following steps will vary depending on which version control system you are using.
+In both cases, all you need is selecting the build.proj as the project you want to build.

 First, let's look at the process template for git.
 In the git based template the build is selected via the property `1.
 Solution to build`: